 I am a psychotherapist by trade and craft.
 I work with industry players in many fields who are changing their perspective or creativity to fit the future.
 My background is in integrative psychology and preventative care.
 I’ve made programs and networks dedicated to the prevention of long-term mental health issues, burnout, emotional abuse and the effects of complex trauma.

-My most exciting focus is in helping people take the depth work they do with me into their work and home environments and create lasting change that they share, with everyone around them.
+I help people take the depth work they do with me into their work and home environments and create lasting change that they share with everyone around them.
 Making health that lasts means taking a deep dive into understanding the mind, your body, and your emotions and how they work together.
-I think people feel comfortable allowing their environment to tell them it’s okay to be a workaholic.
+People feel comfortable allowing their environment to tell them it’s okay to be a workaholic.
 They may think ‘I’m proud that I can get other people to do things they don’t want to do.’
 Although really, knowing how you are put together and how you integrate means you have the power to build and rebuild yourself.

 “Making health that lasts means taking a deep dive into understanding the mind, your body, and your emotions and how they work together.”

-8 hours of activity or work, 8 hours of restorative and creative play, 8 hours of deep sleep or rest.
-Health is an ecosystem of these components.
-And, we are embedded in our environments.
+Health is an ecosystem of 8 hours of activity or work, 8 hours of restorative and creative play, 8 hours of deep sleep or rest.
 Health means you are resourceful enough in yourself, your mind, and your physical resources to stockpile energy, focus, aim and send yourself through a challenge beyond your limits.
 Then, when you have lived through going beyond your limits at work, you are able to look back and see what functioned and what got in the way and tweak the process.
 Just think of all the relationship conflicts, tool problems, resource leaks, and timing issues that get in the way of that.
 All of these things are a reflection of biological and psychological health, as well.
 It’s not a metaphor, it’s a literal reflection of our function.

 “8 hours of activity or work, 8 hours of restorative and creative play, 8 hours of deep sleep or rest.
 Health is an ecosystem of these components.”